apocalyptech/bl3-cli-saveedit/README.md

 - Convert my "archive" app to use `BL3()` style IDs instead of some raw bytestrings, when setting starting gear.
 - Would anyone appreciate an option to *delete* Fabricators?
 Hm.
-- Allow users to do the cube thing in Desolation's Edge again?
 - If we fail to read a savefile or profile, might be nice to *actually* check if it's the other of profile-or-savefile, and give a more helpful message in those cases.